fieldtrip/website/reference/ft_read_event.md

-   'blocking'       wait for the selected number of events (default = 'no') 'timeout'        amount of time in seconds to wait when blocking (default = 5) 'password'       password structure for encrypted data set (only for mayo_mef30 and mayo_mef21)
+   'blocking'       wait for the selected number of events (default = 'no') 'timeout'        amount of time in seconds to wait when blocking (default = 5) 'password'       password structure for encrypted data set (only for mayo_mef30 and mayo_mef21) 'readbids'       boolean, whether to read information from the BIDS sidecar files (default = true)

  This function returns an event structure with the following fields event.type      = string